In this post, we are going to see a small curiosity that will allow us to obtain more precise measurements from our analog inputs.

 }

 What is this for?
-Mainly to rectify the ADC measurements and thus obtain more accurate analog inputs than those we would obtain without this rectification.
+Mainly to rectify ADC measurements and, thus, achieve more precise analog inputs than we would obtain without this rectification.

-The ADC takes the Vcc of Arduino as reference.
-Therefore, any variation in the supply voltage results in a proportional error in the analog measurement.
+The ADC uses Arduino’s Vcc as a reference.
+Therefore, any variation in the supply voltage translates into a proportional error in the analog measurement.

 By measuring the actual supply voltage, we can correct possible deviations due to variations in Vcc.